oxnetwork/zewrt/README.md

 ## 🚀 Quick Start

-1. **Choose a Protocol**: Select from Vmess, Vless, Shadowsocks, Trojan, or Reality based on your needs.
+1. **Choose a Protocol**: Select from Vmess, Vless, Shadowsocks, Trojan, Reality, or Mixed Configurations based on your needs.
 2. **Subscribe**: Use the provided [Subscription Links](#configuration-categories) to import configs into your V2Ray client.
 3. **Connect**: Configure your client with the subscription link and connect to the desired server.
 4. **Optimize**: Use our API to fetch location-optimized configurations for the best performance.